JiachengHou-PnR/UCRCS120B_WSL/AVRDUDE_on_Windows_with_WSL.md

     $ sudo apt-get install gcc-avr binutils-avr avr-libc gdb-avr
     ```

-    - You can skip step 3 and onward in the AVR-GCC Toolchain installation guide since we are  using avrdude in Windows instead of WSL.
+    - If you are following the AVR-GCC Toolchain [installation guide](http://maxembedded.com/2015/06/setting-up-avr-gcc-toolchain-on-linux-and-mac-os-x/) linked in UCRCS120B_AVRTools' GitHub page, you can skip step 3 and onward since we are using avrdude in Windows instead of WSL.

-4. Clone UCRCS120B_AVRTools to your wkdir;
+4. Clone UCRCS120B_AVRTools to your working directory;

     ```bash
     $ git clone git@github.com:jmcda001/UCRCS120B_AVRTools.git